snare/scruffy/README.md

 	>>> c.someguy.name
 	Some Guy

+Properties that don't exist will return `None`:

+	>>> c.someproperty
+	None

-We can also access nested properties that don't currently exist, like this:
+Nested properties that don't currently exist can also be accessed, like this:

 	>>> c = Config()
 	>>> c